This story was originally published in the March 2020 issue of Quaker Action. It was updated in April 2021.

 No Way to Treat a Child

 Israel is the only country in the world that automatically prosecutes children in military courts.
 There, Palestinian children lack fundamental fair trial rights and protections.
 Children typically arrive to interrogations bound, blindfolded, and sleep-deprived.
 They often give confessions after verbal abuse, threats, and physical and psychological violence.
+Many children have been held in solitary confinement solely for interrogation purposes.
 They have no right to legal counsel during interrogation, and Israeli military court judges rarely exclude confessions obtained by coercion or torture.

 Our No Way to Treat a Child campaign calls on the United States government to use all available means to pressure Israeli authorities to end the detention and abuse of Palestinian children.
 First and foremost, that means prohibiting U.S. taxpayer money from funding the military detention of children by any country, including Israel.